Code-Institute-Submissions/my-cv-final/README.md

 1. Follow the link to access the GitHub repository for this project - https://github.com/inesnago/my-cv-final
 2. Click 'Settings' on the main bar;
-3. Scroll down until the GitHub Pages section;
+3. Scroll down to the GitHub Pages section;
 4. Make sure 'master branch' is selected as the source;
-5. Click on the link provided for to access the published website.
+5. Click on the link provided to access the published website.

 **Deploy locally**